adismort14/DIY-ssh-socket-programming/README.md

 - Open another terminal and run `python3 clientssh.py`
 - It will ask for the username and password which are by default: `username: server` and `password: 1234`.
 You may modify these if required at the `python3 serverssh.py` file.

-Remember the order of running the python files matters and the `serverssh.py` should be ran first.
+Remember the order of running the python files matters and the `serverssh.py` should be run first.